An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Results and Discussion

-To illustrate the properties of the scalar in question we refer also to a model \cite{Close:1996yc} where the branching of a heavy vector quarkonium radiative decay to a a resonance $R$ with spin $J$ is proportional to the width of the $R$ decay to two gluons:
+To illustrate the properties of the $f_0(1710)$, we refer to the model presented in Ref.~\cite{Close:1996yc}.
+The model states that the branching of the radiative decay of a heavy vector quarkonium to a resonance $R_J$ with spin $J$ is proportional to the $R_J$ decay width into two gluons.
+This can be expressed as